sea-salt-ed/Webie_Hacknight_OpenAI/README.md

 [link to video]
 ## How it Works ?
 1. The website has options to add stacks of your choice and also your level
-2. Once you have chosen the options click generare and the ideas will be generated!
+2. Once you have chosen the options click generate and the ideas will be generated!
 2. Embed video of project demo
 ## Libraries used
 - Python - 3.10.6